cbid71/k3d-kubevirt-patroni-nixos/README.md

 It will :
 - install docker ecosystem
-- create a user "user" that will have all dependencies
+- create a user `user` that will have all dependencies
 - install virtctl command line tool
 - install k3d to create clusters